BAZBOT123/solo-project-diary-client/README.md

 Overview:

 Welcome to My Dairy.
-An application made using Javascript, React.js, ExpressJS, nodejs, Prism, PostgreSQL, Postman and HTML & CSS.
+An application made using Javascript, React.js, ExpressJS, nodejs, Prisma, PostgreSQL, Postman and HTML & CSS.

 When running the liver server of the application on both the client and the server side, you will be relocated to the home page where you can read some positive, yet inspirational quotes to help boost your day.
 The user can either click onto "Write New" where s/he can write up a diary entry followed by two questions being: "What's your action plan?", and, "Write some daily affirmations?", or you can simply click onto the calendar icon which will relocate you to a page with an interactive calendar.

 Once using the calendar accordingly, a list of diary entries will be presented where you can scorll horizontally to choose your desired diary entry.

 When you have clicked onto your diary entry, you can view it rendered with two options to either "delete" or "edit".
-Bare in mind, at any time you can click onto the "My Diary" which can then relocate you back to the home page!
+Bear in mind, at any time you can click onto the "My Diary" which can then relocate you back to the home page!

 ![home page](./pictures/1.png)